curtissimo/es6-walkthroughs/README.md

 =================

 1. Create a fork
-2. Find a walkthrough in `table#boring` that you want to create
+2. Find an issue marked `simple walkthrough` in [the issues](https://github.com/realistschuckle/es6-walkthroughs/issues)
-3. Remove the `not-ready` class from the row
+3. Remove the `not-ready` class from the corresopnding row
-4. Create an ECMAscript file in ./assets named the content of `data-test` with the normal `.json`
+4. Create an ECMAscript file in ./assets named the content of `data-test` with the normal `.json` extension
 5. Create a JSON-formatted document in the file with these three properties:
    * __title__: The title of the page, normally the same as the content of `data-test`
    * __description__: A description of the functionality posed by the walkthrough